dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Minimum degree algorithm
 In numerical analysis the minimum degree algorithm is an algorithm used to permute the rows and columns of a symmetric sparse matrix before applying the
 5 KB (672 words) - 02:05, 25 October 2018

-Super-recursive algorithm
-In computability theory, super-recursive algorithms are a generalization of ordinary algorithms that are more powerful, that is, compute more than Turing
-16 KB (2,086 words) - 16:51, 23 August 2018

-Run-time algorithm specialisation
-In computer science, run-time algorithm specialization is a methodology for creating efficient algorithms for costly computation tasks of certain kinds
-6 KB (1,028 words) - 18:29, 18 March 2016

 Generic cell rate algorithm
 The generic cell rate algorithm (GCRA) is a leaky bucket-type scheduling algorithm for the network scheduler that is used in Asynchronous Transfer Mode